 What is Renewable Natural Gas, and how is it made?

-When organic waste (like rotting food or cow manure) decomposes, it releases biogas into the atmosphere.
-That raw biogas can be captured and purified to create Renewable Natural Gas.1
+When organic waste like compost, cow manure or wood waste decomposes, it releases biogas into the atmosphere.
+That raw biogas can be captured and purified to create Renewable Natural Gas (RNG).1

-We have an ambitious goal to get 15 per cent of our natural gas supply from renewable sources.
+We have an ambitious goal to get 15 per cent of our natural gas supply from renewable sources by 2030.
 Sustainable energy sources like renewable gases will play a big part in helping us meet our 30BY30 target to reduce our customers’ greenhouse gas emissions 30 per cent by 2030.

 How Renewable Natural Gas is made